Shiro1214/Shiro1214.github.io/index.markdown

         <div class="about">
             <h2>Profile</h2>
             <p>
-                Long is an Cambodian senior student at Brigham Young University Hawaii, majoring in Computer Science.
-He is currently involved in many aspects of Web App development at BYUH.
-His passion for programming began in high school, and he has been diligently honing his skills ever since.
+                Long is a distinguished senior Computer Science student at Brigham Young University Hawaii, with a flawless academic record and additional minors in Entrepreneurship and Communication.
+Previously a teaching assistant, he simplified complex Data structures and algorithms, aiding peers in mastering technologies such as Object-Oriented Programming.
+Currently, Long contributes as a student developer on BYU-H Campus, focusing on web development with Mendix for front end, ASP .NET Core for backend, and Peoplesoft Database, Workday reports, Canvas Instructor APIs, REST APIs, etc.
             </p>
             <p>
-                Long is both investigative and conventional.
-He strives to improve himself as a person to better serve others through technology and spends his free time developing his programming and problem-solving skills.
-When faced with difficult times, Long prefers to laugh rather than cry, embodying an optimistic and fun mindset.
-He aims to use his programming skills to make life more enjoyable and convenient for others.
+                Passionate about continuous learning and technology, Long spends his personal time exploring new frameworks like React and building innovative applications.
+This portfolio showcases versatile projects, including web applications for budget management and recipe sharing, as well as an educational mobile game that combines math learning with entertainment.
+Committed to leveraging his technical expertise, Long aims to devise practical, user-centered solutions that address real-world challenges.
             </p>
         </div>
         <a class="scroll-link" href="#skills">